The Jack Miller Center sponsors 31 new scholar-led Constitution Day programs

 Louisiana State University

-Speaker: Samuel Gregg (American Enterprise Institute)
+Speaker: Samuel Gregg (American Institute for Economic Research)

 Missouri State University